-1) The names used in the LIBNAME and FILENAME statements shown above (i.e., PUFLIB, IN1) are arbitrary; they are only temporary aliases.
+2) The names used in the LIBNAME and FILENAME statements shown above (i.e., PUFLIB, IN1) are arbitrary; they are only temporary aliases.

-2) The directory and file names used in the LIBNAME and FILENAME statements shown above are Windows syntax and may need to be modified for other operating systems such as UNIX, MAC/OS, VMS, or OS/2.
+3) The directory and file names used in the LIBNAME and FILENAME statements shown above are Windows syntax and may need to be modified for other operating systems such as UNIX, MAC/OS, VMS, or OS/2.

-3) H59IF1 is the internal SAS dataset name (also the PC file name, without the extension) prior to the creation of the SAS transport data file.
+4) H94IF1 is the internal SAS dataset name (also the PC file name, without the extension) prior to the creation of the SAS transport data file.
 After running PROC XCOPY, the output SAS dataset assumes the same dataset name (or file name).
-Hence, in the example above, a file named H59IF1.SAS7BDAT will be created under the C:\MEPS directory when PROC XCOPY runs successfully.
+Hence, in the example above, a file named H94IF1.SAS7BDAT will be created under the C:\MEPS directory when PROC XCOPY runs successfully.

-4) The SAS transport file H59IF1.SSP was created from a PC-SAS Version 6.12 data file, using PROC COPY.
-This file has been tested for use with PC-SAS version 6.10 or higher, or with mainframe SAS version 6.08 or higher.
+5) The SAS transport file H94IF1.SSP was created from a PC-SAS Version 8 data file, using PROC COPY.
+This file has been tested for use with SAS version 8 or higher.
 This file may work with earlier versions of SAS, although it has not been tested with those versions.
-Users who are unable to use this SAS Transport file should instead convert the ASCII data file H59IF1.DAT to a SAS data set as described in Section B.
+Users who are unable to use this SAS Transport file should instead convert the ASCII data file H94IF1.DAT to a SAS data set as described in Section B.